 “I really think they're basically one and the same in many ways.
 There are some differentiators, but basically what you're talking about when it comes to RPA is you're talking about looking throughout the processes that your team engages in and figuring out what can be automated.” she explains.

 One of the main differentiators between BPA and RPA are their objectives when integrated.
-While BPA aims to simplify all work processes and help make faster and accurate decisions in the organization, RPA aims to replace redundant and repetitive human tasks with software.
+While BPA aims to simplify all work processes and help make faster and accurate decisions in the organisation, RPA aims to replace redundant and repetitive human tasks with software.
 RPA does not interfere with the existing business processes and can be integrated with BPA software.

 A common misconception surrounding RPA is that it’s going to make people redundant.
 Kramer says that this isn’t necessarily so.